Austin Seferian-Jenkins: 2014 season

 In his rookie season, Sefarian-Jenkins played in nine games making 21 catches for 221 yards and two touchdowns.
 On October 26, he caught his first career touchdown, which was a seven-yard pass from Mike Glennon, against the Minnesota Vikings.
 He caught his second and last touchdown of the season, a one-yard pass from Josh McCown, against the Atlanta Falcons.
-His season was cut short by an injury, landing him on the team's Injured Reserve list.
+His season was cut short by an injury, landing him on the team's injured reserve list.

 2015 season

 In the 2015 season, with rookie quarterback and first overall pick Jameis Winston, Seferian-Jenkins looked to expand on his rookie season.
 He had a career day in a season opening loss to the Tennessee Titans.
 He had five receptions for 110 yards and two touchdowns, which were a five-yard reception in the second quarter and a 41-yard reception in the fourth quarter.
-Both of Seferian-Jenkins's touchdowns were the first touchdown passes of Jameis Winston's NFL career.
+Both of Seferian-Jenkins's touchdowns were the first touchdown passes of Winston's NFL career.
 Seferian-Jenkins's remainder of his 2015 season would not have the success he had in the season opener.
 He only scored two more touchdowns on the season, which were a nine-yard reception from Winston against the St. Louis Rams and a 43-yard reception from Winston against the Chicago Bears.
 He played in seven games with 338 receiving yards and four touchdowns.

 2016 season

-Seferian-Jenkins played in the season opener against the Atlanta Falcons at the Georgia Dome.
+Seferian-Jenkins played in the season opener against the Falcons at the Georgia Dome.
 He had one reception for 30 yards and a touchdown, which would be his only one of the 2016 season.
 He played one more game with the Buccaneers on September 18, which was against the Arizona Cardinals at the University of Phoenix Stadium.
-He had two receptions for 14 yards in the 40-7 loss.
+He had two receptions for 14 yards in the 40–7 loss.
 On September 23, 2016, Seferian-Jenkins was arrested on a DUI charge and was released by the Buccaneers later that day.